Characters from Borderlands 2.

 - Bunny-Ears Lawyer: Subverted; though Scarlett needed him to find Captain Blade's treasure, this wasn't enough for her to ignore his mania.

-- Dirty Old Man: Old man with a creepy obsession of the buxom Captain Scarlett.
+- Dirty Old Man: Old man with a creepy obsession over the attractive Captain Scarlett.

-- Nice Job Breaking It, Hero: Quite literally, actually, when you shoot the lock off of the chest which he keeps the fourth compass piece in and end up breaking it in the process.
+- Nice Job Breaking It, Hero!: Quite literally, actually, when you shoot the lock off of the chest which he keeps the fourth compass piece in and end up breaking the piece in the process.
 Fortunately, he can make a new one.

 - Schmuck Bait: Scarlett has you give him a present after you get the fourth compass piece.
 Guess what's in it.